tiny-pilot/tinypilot/bundler/README.md

 The [`create-bundle`](create-bundle) script generates the bundle from the [`bundle/`](bundle) folder.
 That folder contains a few “static” configuration files.
 At build time, the `create-bundle` script adds the following dependencies:

 - **The TinyPilot web service**
-  - It’s built from the root [`Dockerfile`](../Dockerfile) and embedded as Debian package
+  - The root [`Dockerfile`](../Dockerfile) builds a Debian package from the TinyPilot source files.
 - **Several Ansible roles**
   - The main role is [`ansible-role-tinypilot`](https://github.com/tiny-pilot/ansible-role-tinypilot), which then fetches the roles for [nginx](https://github.com/tiny-pilot/ansible-role-nginx) and [ustreamer](https://github.com/tiny-pilot/ansible-role-ustreamer).
   - The Ansible roles are responsible for configuring TinyPilot and its dependencies on the device.
 - **Metadata**
   - For example, version/build information

-On the device, the bundle is unpacked to `/opt/tinypilot-updater`.
+On the device, the `get-tinypilot.sh` script (see below) unpacks the bundle to `/opt/tinypilot-updater`.
 It’s necessary to persist the bundle folder on the device, because the application still relies on the Ansible roles being there for applying system changes.
 We might refactor this in the future, though.

 The entrypoint for installing the bundle is the [`bundle/install`](bundle/install) script.
 It does some bootstrapping and then hands over to `ansible-role-tinypilot`, which contains most of the actual installation logic.

 ### Gatekeeper Web Service

-Gatekeeper is our web service where the bundles are hosted and distributed.
+Gatekeeper is TinyPilot’s web service for hosting and distributing bundles.
 [See here](https://github.com/tiny-pilot/gatekeeper) for more info.

-New bundles are automatically uploaded via our build platform:
+Our CircleCI build pipeline automatically builds and uploads new bundles:

-- For Community, every commit to the `master` branch is released
+- For Community, it releases every commit to the `master` branch
-- For Pro, only tags with particular format (e.g. `2.4.1`) are released
+- For Pro, it only releases tags with particular format (e.g. `2.4.1`)

 ### `get-tinypilot.sh`

-The installation process is facilitated by the [`get-tinypilot.sh`](../get-tinypilot.sh) (`get-tinypilot-pro.sh` for Pro) script.
+The [`get-tinypilot.sh`](../get-tinypilot.sh) (`get-tinypilot-pro.sh` for Pro) script facilitates the installation process.

 For installing TinyPilot on the device, the `get-tinypilot.sh` script unpacks the bundle and invokes the [`install`](bundle/install) script.

 On a fresh device, the user runs the script manually.
-On a device with an existing TinyPilot installation, the script is invoked “under the hood” throughout the update process.
+On a device with an existing TinyPilot installation, the update process invokes the script “under the hood”.

 The `get-tinypilot.sh` script is idempotent, so it’s safe to run repeatedly.